arpanlaha/spectrum/README.md

 - [The Rust and WebAssembly Game of Life Tutorial](https://rustwasm.github.io/book/game-of-life/introduction.html)
 - [The `web-sys` WebGL Example](https://rustwasm.github.io/wasm-bindgen/examples/webgl.html)

+### Formulas

-A formula from the [IEEE Signal Processing Magazine](http://www-labs.iro.umontreal.ca/~mignotte/IFT2425/Documents/EfficientApproximationArctgFunction.pdf) is also used as a faster alternative to Rust's standard library arctangent function.
+- A formula from the [IEEE Signal Processing Magazine](http://www-labs.iro.umontreal.ca/~mignotte/IFT2425/Documents/EfficientApproximationArctgFunction.pdf) is also used as a faster alternative to Rust's standard library arctangent function
+- The formula for converting between HSL and RGB is derived from [RapidTables HSL to RGB color conversion](https://www.rapidtables.com/convert/color/hsl-to-rgb.html).